breatheco-de/apiv2/docs/apps/activities.md

 This API uses Google DataStore as storage, there is not local storage on Heroku or Postgres.

-We need Google DataStore because we plan to store hugh amounts of activities that the user can do inside breathecode.
+We need Google DataStore because we plan to store huge amounts of activities that the user can do inside breathecode.

 Possible activities (so far):
 ```